With Ebola rapidly spreading in Africa

 If video fails to play, left-click here; to download, right-click.

-Just imagine how excited a jungle village 'bola would be, if it ever got a glimpse of what life could be like in a typical crowded city.
+Just imagine how excited jungle village 'bolas of today might be, now that they've gotten a glimpse of what life is like in a typical crowded city.

 They fail to limit their population, so nature does it for them